Bud Tingwell: Australia

 In 1946, Tingwell was given his first film role, in Smithy, cast as an RAAF control tower officer – winning the role since he could supply his own RAAF uniform.
+He made his leading role debut in Always Another Dawn.
+Filmink wrote Tingwell "was relatively green at the time, but even at this stage was an ideal leading man – handsome, good voice and posture, all that stuff.
+If he’d gone to Britain straight after this film, we think he would’ve become a movie star."

 Tingwell had an excellent supporting role in Bitter Springs (1950), made by Ealing Studios with Chips Rafferty; Tingwell played Rafferty's bigoted son.
 He had a similar role in Kangaroo (1952), a Hollywood-financed film shot in Australia for 20th Century Fox.
 He then appeared in I Found Joe Barton (1952), the first TV show filmed in Australia.

 Fox liked Tingwell's work in Kangaroo and invited him to Los Angeles to play the role of Lt.
 Harry Carstairs in The Desert Rats, in which he appeared opposite Chips Rafferty, James Mason and Richard Burton.
 They offered him a long-term contract but Tingwell turned it down because he wanted to return to Australia.

 Tingwell played the lead in King of the Coral Sea (1954) alongside Rafferty.
 In 1954, he co-starred with Gordon Chater in Top of the Bill, the first of the famous satirical revues staged at Sydney's Phillip Street Theatre.